msub2/awesome-webxr/README.md

 ## Development

-*The tools that make WebXR content possible.*
+*Some of the tools that make WebXR content possible.
+For a complete list, see the [WebXR Creation Tools list](./webxr-creation-tools.md).*

 ### Engines